bsmith89/longev-mgen/doc/submission.md

 have found features that differentiate those that respond positively to ACA treatment from those that do not.
-This analysis suggests that utilization of starch and related polysaccharides enables increased population size in mice treated with the -amylase inhibitor.
+This analysis suggests that utilization of starch and related polysaccharides enables increased population size in mice treated with the alpha-amylase inhibitor.
 In addition, two distinct genomic variants of one taxon were identified that differ in functional gene content, potentially explaining site-specific differences in response.
 By combining observed changes in